jason301c/LZ77-parser/README.md

 ### LZ77 Parsing

-LZ77 parsing is a way to compress a string by replacing repeating occurences with a "reference" to an occurence before it.
+LZ77 (Lempel-Ziv) parsing is a way to compress a string by replacing repeating occurences with a "reference" to an occurence before it.
 The _rightmost_ part basically means that the reference will use the most recently occured repetition (the right-most repetition)

 ### What did the paper outline?